 Anyone who has concerns or suspicions about possible sexual misconduct, exploitation and abuse by a UNHCR official, member of UN staff or anyone with UN ties (e.g. staff of a UNHCR partner NGO), regardless of position, should report such concerns.

 Below is some information on how to proceed if you, or someone you know, faces or has faced any type of misconduct and/or sexual exploitation and abuse by UN workers

 All UN staff members are required to comply with the UN Staff Rules and Regulations.
 Misconduct is defined as a member of staff failing to comply with these rules.

 Possible misconduct may include:

 - Sexual exploitation and sexual abuse of persons of interest;

-- Fraud (e.g., falsifying a document);
+- Fraud (for example, forgery of a document);

-- Assault, threats or retaliation;
+- Attacks, threats or retaliation;

-- Acts or behavior that discredit UNHCR;
+- Acts or behavior that discredits UNHCR;

 - Failure to comply with local laws.